on People with Pain

 The Pain Management Collaboratory is comprised of 11 pragmatic clinical trials that are studying nonpharmacological approaches for the management of pain and common co-occurring conditions in Military and Veterans healthcare systems and are supported by a central Coordinating Center (PMC3).

-The lead funding organizations include the National Center for Complementary and Integrative Health (NCCIH), the Department of Defense (DoD), and the Department of Veterans Affairs (VA).
+The lead funding organizations of the PMC and PMC3 include the National Institutes of Health (NIH) (led by the National Center for Complementary and Integrative Health (NCCIH), plus 7 additional offices) the Department of Defense (DOD), and the Department of Veterans Affairs (VA).

 Researching Chronic Pain

 Frequently Asked Questions

 Are there treatments for chronic pain?

 Robert Kerns, PhD, one of the three directors of the NIH-DOD-VA Pain Management Collaboratory Coordinating Center, discusses the importance of studying nonpharmacological alternatives to managing chronic pain in veterans, active military, and the benefits derived by a multi-modal approach to pain management.